subframe7536/vscode-codeimg/README.md

 ## How it works?

-Call VSCode's built-in command to copy generated HTML text and render the parsed clipboard content.
+Call VSCode's built-in command to copy generated HTML text and render the parsed clipboard text content.
 - For code, use `editor.action.clipboardCopyWithSyntaxHighlightingAction`
 - For terminal, use `workbench.action.terminal.copySelectionAsHtml`

+### Browser Environment Limitation

+Due to the limitation of `navigator.clipboard.read()` and lack of `document.execCommand("paste")` support in modern browsers, the generate image command and selection listener are not supported.

 ## Features

 - Generate beautiful image of code and terminal
 - Copy or save image in `PNG` / `JPG` / `WEBP` format
 - **Click line number to highlight lines in 3 styles**
+- Click red circle on top left to clear all codes

 ## Showcase